microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

   5. Create a symbolic link named **link.txt** under the **FileShare** folder and link it to the **ExistingFile.txt** file.

-      On Windows platforms, see section [5.3.5 Create symbolic links](#5.3.5), for further details.
+      On Windows platforms, see section [5.3.6 Create symbolic links](#5.3.6), for further details.

   6. Create a mount point named **MountPoint** under the **FileShare** and link to the volume where the **FileShare** folder is located.

-      On Windows platforms, see section [5.3.27 Create a volume mount point](#5.2.27), for further details.
+      On Windows platforms, see section [5.3.28 Create a volume mount point](#5.3.28), for further details.

   7. Enable **short name** (**8.3 filename**) on the volume where the **FileShare** folder is located.

-      On Windows platforms, see section [5.3.25 Enable short name](#5.3.25) for further details.
+      On Windows platforms, see section [5.3.26 Enable short name](#5.3.26) for further details.

   8. Create 3 volume shadow copies on the volume where the **FileShare folder** is located.
 Modify and save the contents of file **ExistingFile.txt** prior to creating each volume shadow copy, so that the **ExistingFile.txt** file will have 3 previous versions.

-      On Windows platforms, see section [5.3.26 Create a volume shadow copy](#5.3.26), for further details.
+      On Windows platforms, see section [5.3.27 Create a volume shadow copy](#5.3.27), for further details.

   9. Repeat steps 3 through 6 for the share **SMBReFSShare**, which should have been already created in section [5.1.2.2.3.5 Create the share on a volume supporting integrity](#5.1.2.2.3.5).